Abedalnabi/frontend-repo/README.md

 2. **Add .env File (Example)**

-Create a file named .env in the root folder and paste the following:
+Create a file named .env in the root folder and paste the following: You shold run the server on port 3000

 ```bash